 - Use of facial coverings, physical distancing, and good hygiene habits to reduce likelihood of transmission

 - Reporting of COVID-19 test results

-This policy applies to fall and winter quarters 2020-21.
-It will be revisited for future quarters.
+This policy applies to Spring quarter 2020-21.
+It will be revisited for Summer quarter.